Featured Projects

 The front-end of the sites built with SiteMan is also completely extracted from SiteMan itself, which is great for 2 reasons.
 First of all, it allows us to more easily keep all of our clients' systems up-to-date in that we're just updating SiteMan and not touching their presentation layer.
 Secondly, it also allows us to launch new campaigns and designs for clients very quickly.

 When we deploy SiteMan for a client it comes with a core group of tools like user management, webpage editing, file management, audit logs, etc. From there, custom Tools can be added as plugins.
-These tools might include functions like, announcements, events, careers, photo management, etc.
+These tools might include functions like, announcements, events, careers, photo management, stores, social networking, etc.

 We've also built SiteMan in a way that allows users to customize their tool layout.
 They can pick which tools they use the most and arrange them in a way to get a quick snapshot of the exact data they're interested in.
 Tools can be added, removed, or sorted at any time - and everything remains just as they left it on their next visit.